ColinAdo/library/README.md

 ## TODO:
-#### Work on profile page to show the book the user has began to read
-#### Display the number of days remaining to finish the book
 #### Send the book to the user using their email address
+#### Add read later functionality / wishlist functionality
-#### After the user has started to read the book the user should not see the read link of the other books and show only after the user has finished the book.
+#### Display the review form only if the user is reading or completed the book and show the number of reviews of a particular book.
+#### Add link to display the category image and book images